RohitRants/productportfolio/case-studies/tech-risk-contract-processing/README.md

 ## One-line summary

-*(Fill in after 01–08 are complete — e.g. "An AI-assisted workflow that reads vendor/technology contracts, flags risk-relevant clauses, and routes them to the right human reviewer — cutting first-pass review time while keeping a human in the loop for every high-risk decision.")*
+An AI-assisted workflow that reads vendor/technology contracts, flags risk-relevant clauses, and routes them to the right human reviewer — cutting first-pass review time while keeping a human in the loop for every high-risk decision.

 ## Why this case study